 A pupil is identified as having special educational needs where their learning or disability calls for special education provision different to or in addition to that normally available to pupils of the same age.
-Indicators include;
+Indicators include:

-- Child is making little or no progress in English or Maths - Child has persistent emotional and social difficulties - Child has sensory or physical problems and is making little or no progress despite specialist equipment - Child is still working at EYFS/ National Curriculum levels well below his or her age group - Child's behaviour substantially and regularly interferes with his or her learning and that of the class despite an individualised behaviour management programme - Child has ongoing communication/interaction difficulties which are impeding social relationships and learning. - The child may have a difficulty which needs further investigation or assessment either through the school or external bodies. - Concerns raised regarding a child's speech and language development and their ability to communicate effectively
+- The child is making little or no progress in English or Maths - The child has persistent emotional and social difficulties - The child has sensory or physical problems and is making little or no progress despite specialist equipment - The child is still working at EYFS/ National Curriculum levels well below his or her age group - The child's behaviour substantially and regularly interferes with his or her learning and that of the class despite an individualised behaviour management programme - The child has ongoing communication/interaction difficulties which are impeding social relationships and learning. - The child may have a difficulty which needs further investigation or assessment either through the school or external bodies. - Concerns raised regarding a child's speech and language development and their ability to communicate effectively